linuxserver/docker-documentation/general/container-customization.md

 apk add --no-cache ffmpeg
 ```

+**NOTE:** The folder `/config/custom-cont-init.d` needs to be owned by root!
+If this is not the case, this folder will be renamed and a new (empty) folder will be created.
+This is to prevent remote code execution by putting scripts in the aforementioned folder.

 ## Custom Services

 There might also be a need to run an additional service in a container alongside what we already package.
 Similarly to the custom scripts, just create a new directory at `/config/custom-services.d`.
 The files in this directory should be named after the service they will be running.